 Before we dive into career aspirations examples, let’s go over a couple of things that you shouldn’t talk about.
 It turns out, there is such a thing as a wrong answer to this question.

 When you are asked about your career aspirations in an interview, there are two topics in particular to avoid.

 First, avoid talking about personal or family goals.
 While family goals (e.g., you want to have a child within the next two years) often influence your career goals, don’t talk about them during your interview.

 Keep your conversation about business.
-In fact, it is illegal for your interviewer to ask you questions about, or make a hiring decision based on, your marital or family status.
+In fact, interviewers are not allowed to ask you about your marital status or if you are pregnant.
 You, too, should steer clear of these topics.

 Second, don’t talk about career aspirations that don’t have anything to do with the job or the company that you’re interviewing for.
 If you dream to one day work for a fashion house, but the job you are interviewing for is in a chain restaurant’s marketing department, don’t mention your fashion aspirations.